 5. See if a wired sinusoidal signal source yields zero phase difference and a 90 degree angle of arrival (start data recording now).

-Wired signal source I.
+Test 2: Wired RF noise and signal source (I).
+Purpose: Identical to Test 1 except that this test will identify whether a wired pseudo-noise source other than that of the noise card results in the expected outcome (i.e. 90 degree phase), and represents an improvement over the noise card.
+The use of the wired RF source serves the same purpose as in Test 1.

 1. Begin the test with the coherent receiver switched to RF inputs connected with a wired CC1310.
 Make sure the CC1310 is sending noise.